 Step 4: Preview and recover files

 The scanning process might take some time.
-After the process has been completed, you will be able to preview all the data you on your undetectable hard drive and now found after the deep scanning process.
-You can preview multiple types of data, may it be videos, pictures or audio.
-Moreover, when you click on the file, some information about the file will display, including the file name, file size, file path and the modified date.
-Without thinking further, you need to select the button of "recover" to enable the final and the most important recovering process.
-Recovery time of the data will depend upon the size of the data on the hard drive you have connected.
+After the process has been completed, you will be able to preview all the data you have on your undetectable hard drive and now found after the deep scanning process.
+You can preview multiple types of data, may it be videos, pictures, or audio.
+Moreover, when you click on the file, some information about the file will display, including the file name, file size, file path, and the modified date.
+Without thinking further, you need to select the button "recover" to enable the final and most important recovering process.
+The recovery time of the data will depend upon the size of the data on the hard drive you have connected.
 In the end, save your recovered data at the desired location.

-If the above method was wasn't effective enough in your situation, then you need to put your eyes on this one.
+If the above method wasn't effective enough in your situation, then you need to put your eyes on this one.
 Before proceeding any further, let me tell you that in this task you need to have some technical know-how to easily perform this method.
 If you can't then get a person who has some know-how of inspecting drivers.
-In this method you need to remove all drives from the Raid stack and then connect them to a Windows PC by using SATA or SATA to USB converter cable.
-Your drive must be compatible with the SATA to USB converter cable, if you want to procced further.
+In this method, you need to remove all drives from the Raid stack and then connect them to a Windows PC by using SATA or SATA to USB converter cable.
+Your drive must be compatible with the SATA to USB converter cable if you want to proceed further.

 After connecting it to the windows pc use a smart disk monitoring utility such as crystal disk info.
-In some scenarios, you can also use the software mentioned above to get better insight of the hard drive.
+In some scenarios, you can also use the software mentioned above to get a better insight into the hard drive.

 This method might not be for everyone, as the hardware controllers are not too cheap for everyone to buy.
-So, if you can afford, then only perform this method.
-The more expensive this method is, the more affective it is.
-If not, then just try the above methods again properly, they might give you a relief by detecting your hard drive by trying again and again properly.
+So, if you can afford it, then only perform this method.
+The more expensive this method is, the more effective it is.
+If not, then just try the above methods again properly, they might give you relief by detecting your hard drive by trying again and again properly.

 A Raid controller detection works efficiently only when there are defined parameters for it.
-Otherwise, if any of the predefined settings conflicts or changed due to BIOS misconfiguration, damage or corruption can lead to poor working of Raid controller, which finally results in undetectable hard drives by the Raid controller.
-Apart from this logical and physical error can also interrupt the working of Raid controller.
-The purpose of mentioning the causes is to make you vigilant in future for any casualty.
-Furthermore, this guide has mentioned all the possible solutions to the problem of Raid controller not detecting the hard drives.
+Otherwise, if any of the predefined settings conflict or changes due to BIOS misconfiguration, damage, or corruption can lead to the poor working of the Raid controller, which finally results in an undetectable hard drive by the Raid controller.
+Apart from this logical and physical error can also interrupt the working of the Raid controller.
+The purpose of mentioning the causes is to make you vigilant in the future for any casualty.
+Furthermore, this guide has mentioned all the possible solutions to the problem of the Raid controller not detecting the hard drives.
 All you need to do is to focus on the method which is most adjustable in your case.
 Keep in mind that the data is the most important thing on the hard drive, you must keep a backup to avoid stress in situations where issues like "Raid controller not recognizing drive might occur.